ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 ---

-Q. Remember that in logistic regression, the hypothesis function for some parameter vector $β$ and measurement vector $x$ is defined as:
+### Q: Remember that in logistic regression, the hypothesis function for some parameter vector $β$ and measurement vector $x$ is defined as:

 $$
 h_\beta(x) = g(\beta^Tx) =  \frac{1}{1+e^{-\beta^Tx}}\\